ejhedman/drugbot/src/repository/README.md

 # Repository Layer

-This directory contains the organized repository layer for the DrugBot application.
+This directory contains the organized repository layer for the Drugissimo application.
 The repository layer provides a clean interface for data operations and abstracts database interactions.

 ## Structure